niubaoshu/gotiny/README.md

 ## Features

-- High efficiency: gotiny is over three times as fast as gob, the serialization library that comes with Golang.
-It is on par with other serialization frameworks that generate code and is even faster than some of them.
+- High efficiency: Gotiny is more than three times faster than the serialization library that comes with Golang, gob.
+Additionally, gotiny performs comparably to other serialization frameworks that generate code and even outperforms some of them in terms of speed.
 - Zero memory allocation except for map types.
 - Supports encoding all built-in types and custom types, except func and chan types.
 - Encodes non-exported fields of struct types.
 Non-encoding fields can be set using Golang tags.
-- Strict type conversion: only types that are exactly the same are correctly encoded and decoded.
+- Strict type conversion: only types that are EXACTLY the same are correctly encoded and decoded.
 - Encodes nil values with types.
 - Can handle cyclic types but not cyclic values.
-It will stack overflow.
 - Decodes all types that can be encoded, regardless of the original and target values.
-- Encoded byte strings do not contain type information, resulting in very small byte arrays.
+- Encoded byte strings do not include type information, which results in very small byte arrays.
 - Encoded and Decode with compression (optional).
 - Encoded and Decode with encryption (optional).